RedaMeziouni/Gymso_Fitness_Club/README.md

-# Gymso Fitness Club Project Using HTML SCSS
+# Gymso Fitness Club Project Using HTML and SCSS